Resolve Day 2: Rejoice

 The contemporaries of Daniel said to pray only to King Darius.
 We can ask earthly persons and powers for things and it may seem more productive that praying to God in heaven.
 Indeed, God delights in answering our prayers through other people.
 But while doctors may be thanked, and medications may be touted, we should only and always first seek and always praise our Heavenly Father God, who provided the doctors with knowledge and medications with healing elements.

-16 When I heard, my body trembled; My lips quivered at the voice; Rottenness entered my bones; And I trembled in myself, That I might rest in the day of trouble.
-When he comes up to the people, He will invade them with his troops.
-17 Though the fig tree may not blossom, Nor fruit be on the vines; Though the labor of the olive may fail, And the fields yield no food; Though the flock may be cut off from the fold, And there be no herd in the stalls-- 18 Yet I will rejoice in the Lord, I will joy in the God of my salvation.
+16 When I heard, my body trembled; My lips quivered at the voice; Rottenness entered my bones; And I trembled in myself, That I might rest in the day of trouble...
+17 Though the fig tree may not blossom, Nor fruit be on the vines...
+18 Yet I will rejoice in the Lord, I will joy in the God of my salvation.

-Don’t replace prayers with wishful thinking or worrisome thoughts.
-Rejoice in the Lord, not despite the circumstances, but in the midst of the circumstances.
-Paul said “give thanks in everything.”
-Not “give thanks for everything.”
-In every circumstance, good or bad, give thanks.
+Don’t replace prayer with wishful thinking or anxious thoughts.
+Rejoice in the Lord—not in spite of your circumstances, but in the midst of them.
+Paul didn’t say “give thanks for everything,” but “give thanks in everything.”
 Why?
 Because the Lord is with you in every circumstance.

 Don’t stop praying.